ndjinga/SOLVERLAB/README.md

  - `cmake3` (mandatory)
  - `g++` or another C++ compiler (mandatory)
  - `python-dev`, `python-numpy` and `swig3`for python scripts (mandatory)
- - `pyqt5-dev-tools` to generate the Graphics User Interface (optional)
+ - `pyqt5-dev-tools` to generate the Graphical User Interface (optional)
  - `python-matplotlib` and `paraview-devel` for postprocessing tools such as plotting curves (matplotlib) or generating 3D view images (paraview) (optional)
  - `ffmpeg` and `ffmpeg-devel` to generate an animation from a set of curves (optional)
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice source code documentation in `~/workspace/SOLVERLAB/SOLVERLAB_install/share/doc/`.
 Use the compilation option `-DSOLVERLAB_WITH_DOCUMENTATION=ON` (optional).